 Employers, at this early stage, want to know how they can benefit from hiring a job aspirant for a specific position.
 After they are able to identify that, they then consider how they can make the applicant happy in the company.

+Thank you for reading CFI’s guide to handling the common interview question, “Why do you want to work here?”.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: